RECAPEM

 • HR < 30 bpm (discussed separately)

-Generally Heart rates less than 150 bpm are unlikely to be the cause of unstable symptoms unless the patient has abnormal myocardium at baseline due to valvular disease, cardiomyopathy, etc. If sinus tachycardia or AF with rapid ventricular response are present, the provider should identify and treat the underlying cause (i.e. hemorrhage, pulmonary embolism, volume depletion, sepsis or cardiac tamponade,).
+💡Generally Heart rates less than 150 bpm are unlikely to be the cause of unstable symptoms unless the patient has abnormal myocardium at baseline due to valvular disease, cardiomyopathy, etc. If sinus tachycardia or AF with rapid ventricular response is present, the provider should identify and treat the underlying cause (i.e. hemorrhage, pulmonary embolism, volume depletion, sepsis, or cardiac tamponade,).

 Basic evaluation